carrot03/AndroidApp_Mealer/README.md

 <br>

-5. Now from the chef's side.
-The chef will be able to add and see all of his meals.
+Now from the chef's side -->

+5. The chef will be able to add and see all of his meals.
 Also, the chef can also choose to display or not his meals <br>
 <img src="photos/chefProfileMenu.jpeg" width="350">

 <br>